PHLAK/docker-minecraft/README.md

                           [list of timezones](https://goo.gl/uy1J6q).
 Use the (case sensitive) value from the `TZ` column.
 If left unset, timezone will be UTC.

+`--restart unless-stopped` - Always restart the container regardless of the exit status, but do not
+                             start it on daemon startup if the container has been put to a stopped state before.
+See the Docker [restart policies](https://goo.gl/Y0dlDH) for additional details.

 **NOTE:** See the [Minecraft Wiki](http://minecraft.gamepedia.com/Server/Requirements) for more info on memory requirements.